 A resolution is something we do at the beginning of the year.
 Possibly through habit, perhaps you really want to make this change.
-This is great, any time you motivate yourself to be better and to so better is awesome, but by March you may no longer in the Resolution frame of mind.
+This is great, any time you motivate yourself to be better and to do better is awesome, but by March you may no longer be in the Resolution frame of mind.
 However, if change the thought from resolution to promise, then it is something you will work on throughout the year.

 In order to achieve this promise, you will adjust when things happen because you will realize that if I can’t do everything each day, perhaps I can do one little thing that lets me know I can do this.
 I can stay after it one little thing at a time.

-Also resolutions are usually broad statements.
-“I’m gonna lose weight”, “I’m gonna exercise more” and with that “Diet Mentality” you start aggressively, perhaps even too aggressive which makes it difficult to maintain over the course of a year.
+Also, resolutions are usually broad statements.
+“I’m gonna lose weight”, “I’m gonna exercise more” and with that “Diet Mentality,” you start aggressively, perhaps even too aggressive which makes it difficult to maintain over the course of a year.

 A promise though can be a small thing.
 Instead of the broad “I’m gonna lose weight, think “I’m gonna eat healthier this year.
 If you eat healthier, better food choices you will begin to see the weight reduction you are seeking.
 Eating healthier does not mean carrots and celery every day.
 It does not mean starving yourself.
 It means making smarter, healthier food choices a little at a time.

 Each time you do, You have kept your promise!
 Exercising more doesn’t have to mean spending 4 hours a day at the gym.
 Unless you’re a teenager or retired with grown children you don’t have tons of time.
 It can mean though walking 2 or 3 extra blocks a day.